-Problem clients can be a real burden - both on a law practice and on a lawyer’s psyche.
-We are all trained on seeing two sides to every issue, but sometimes we just don’t like the clients we represent.
-Providing professional legal services when personality differences arise – (i.e., when the client’s personality is “different”) is hard to do.
+Problem clients can be a real burden — both on a law practice and on a lawyer's psyche.
+We are all trained on seeing two sides to every issue, but sometimes we just don't see eye-to-eye with the client.
+Providing professional legal services when personality differences arise is hard to do.

-People want to be heard, and if they are heard – and responded to – anger will sometimes dissipate.
+People want to be heard, and if they are heard — and responded to with politeness and empathy — anger will sometimes dissipate.
 Conversely, if they feel you are not interested in their opinion or talking past them, frustration mounts.
-Acknowledging their emotions and that they are being heard is often enough to get the conversation moving toward a positive direction.
+Acknowledging their emotions and that they are being heard is often enough to get the conversation moving in a positive direction.

-That doesn’t mean you have to capitulate to unreasonable demands or take insult after insult.
-But if you first acknowledge what they are feeling and then explain how you have accounted for those feelings in your work for them, they can at least understand that you are on the same side.
+That doesn't mean you have to capitulate to unreasonable demands or take insult after insult.
+But if you first acknowledge what they are feeling and then explain how you have or will account for those feelings in your work for them, they can at least understand that you are on the same side.

 While a good intake process can help minimize difficult clients, setting expectations at the outset is still essential.
 It is when the unexpected occurs that emotions tend to get the better of us.
 If a client doesn't know what's coming, you can become a target of that fear and uncertainty.